e-suru/adoc-2024/README.md

 - language: string, indicating programming lang
 - start_time: int, time since epoch when input file was downloaded
 - end_time: int, time since epoch when successful answer was submitted
+- stars: int, 0,1, or 2, number of stars for day and part(s) specified (2 only if parts 1+2 tracked together)